rogervrodriguesDD/ind-machine-anomaly-detection/README.md

 models; Second, a simple model maintains the explainability, which is very important for models applied to engineering;
 Third, simple models usually perform better on datasets with few samples, when compared to the more sophisticated models.

 To compare the results between the models, two performance indicators are considered: the score using Nested-Cross Validation, and the confusion matrix of the testing dataset.
-Details on this matter can be found in the notebook [02_Model_Selection](notebooks/02_Model_Selection.ipynb).
+Details on this matter can be found in the notebook [02_Model_Selection_Using_Dev_pkg](notebooks/02_Model_Selection_Using_Dev_Pkg.ipynb) (a version of the notebook that try to replicate the results of the original model selection notebook).

 Below, a chart comparing the mean scores (F-beta) for the three models.